katjad/javascript101-handbook/best_practices.md

 Use source control, what would happen if the dog ate your codes?

 ## Keep learning
 Never stop learning.
 There are so many resources out there.
 Try other languages.
 Talk to other developers.
 What's happening in the community?
+Keep adding new tools to your belt, then you have more options for your solutions.

 ## Have Fun!